How To Plant Bulbs

 Plant using a trowel of a specialist bulb planter.
 Crumble soil from the turf plug back on top of the bulb to ensure there are no air gaps, then firmly replace the turf.

 Pots work just as well for single bulbs as they do for a number of the same bulb.
 Multiple varieties can be planted together if you’re looking to create a colourful mixture of flowers, but be aware that they may not all appear at the same time.

 Take note of the number of bulbs you are planting and take care to choose a container that is a suitable size.
 A pot that is too small will hinder plant growth, while a pot that is too big will swamp your flowers and not have the desired aesthetic effect.

 Once you’ve found the right plant pot, fill it with multi-purpose compost until you are three bulbs width from the top.
-Carefully plant your bulbs facing upwards, and cover with the remainder of the soil.
+Carefully plant your bulbs facing upwards, and cover them with the remainder of the soil.

-Bulbs planted in pots will need a higher level of care than bulbs planted in the earth, so be sure to water them as soon as they are planted, then regularly as they continue to grow.
+Bulbs planted in pots will need a higher level of care than bulbs planted in the earth, so be sure to water them as soon as they are planted, and then regularly as they continue to grow.